happyprime/alerts/README.md

-# Happy Prime Alerts
+# Alerts

-A WordPress plugin for displaying alerts of various levels for a given amount of time
+Display alerts of various levels for a given amount of time.